 SUDOSCAN was used to evaluate the effect of physical activity on cardiovascular risk and metabolic disease.
 Among 650 subjects involved in a 12-month training program, those with the highest level of weekly physical activity (as measured with a pedometer) showed an improvement in sudomotor function measured with SUDOSCAN which was the most significant change over 1 year.

-Figure: Improvements of V02 max and ESC in individuals undergoing a 12 month lifestyle intervention program.
+• Figure: Improvements of V02 max and ESC in individuals undergoing a 12 month lifestyle intervention program.

-ABOUT SUDOSCAN
+About SUDOSCAN

-SUDOSCAN is a quick and non-invasive test that provides an accurate evaluation of sweat gland function reflecting the status of the autonomic nervous system.
-With quantitative and reproducible results, SUDOSCAN allows physicians to detect early and follow-up peripheral neuropathy to monitor disease progression and assess treatment efficacy for better patient management.
-SUDOSCAN efficacy has been evaluated in the assessment of small fiber neuropathies in several diseases and compared to reference tests recommended in guidelines.
+• With quantitative and reproducible results, SUDOSCAN allows physicians to detect early and follow-up peripheral neuropathy to monitor disease progression and assess treatment efficacy for better patient management.

-SUDOSCAN BENEFITS
+SUDOSCAN Benefits

 No patient preparation